MuLancer/APEuro/continent/Scientific Revolution.md

 ## Implact of Scientific Revolution on Philosophes

   Francis Bacon
-    - Inductive reasoning, or empiricism
+    - Inductive reasoning, or empiricism: examine evidence from nature rather than rely on tradition.
-    - The Advancement of Learning,
+    - The Advancement of Learning, Novum Organum... attacked medieval scholasticism with its belief that the body of knowledge is already complete.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTk4NjUyNDc3Niw2NTQ0MjY5NzddfQ==
+eyJoaXN0b3J5IjpbMjEzNzI3NjE2OCw2NTQ0MjY5NzddfQ==
 -->